opensecuritycontroller/community/testing/testcases/da_testcases.md

 User can force delete a DA which has SG bound.

 **Required Initial State:**
-OSC has a DA added and bound to a Security Group (SG).
+OSC has a DA added and it's bound to a Security Group (SG).

 **Steps:**
 1. Launch OSC web application: `https://OSC-ip-address`.